How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 3. rhinovirus, influenza virus (viral).

-Angina in early pregnancy is especially frightening, because the baby is still very tiny and it is not known what can harm him more: illness, high fever or antibiotics during treatment.
+Sore throat in the early stages of pregnancy is especially frightening, because the baby is still very tiny and it is not known what can harm him more: illness, high fever or antibiotics during treatment.

-But fears, in the case of timely seeking medical help, are groundless, even without knowing about her delicate condition, but by conducting classical treatment with medicines under the supervision of a doctor, a woman defeats tonsillitis without harm to the child.
-The danger is ignoring the disease or placing unjustified hope on traditional medicine.
-The consequences of angina during pregnancy can manifest themselves:
+But fears, if you seek medical help in a timely manner, are groundless, even without knowing about your delicate condition, but by carrying out classical treatment with medications under the supervision of a doctor, a woman overcomes tonsillitis without harm to the child.
+The danger lies in ignoring the disease or placing unjustified hope in traditional medicine.
+The consequences of sore throat during pregnancy can manifest themselves:

 1. in placental abruption;